 - Naked – This is copper at its most raw and finest.
-Naked and natural, this non-finish allows you to choose your maintenance: let it age and patina naturally with minimal upkeep, or keep it shiny and polished with Copper Armor to maintain its gleam and luster.
+Naked and natural, this non-finish allows you to choose your maintenance: let it age and patina naturally with minimal upkeep, or keep it shiny and polished with Copper Armor, available in our Copper CareIQ Kit, to maintain its gleam and luster.

 - Verde – This copper finish is our most rare and exclusive.
 This finish was painstakingly mastered by our Sinkologists and artists to bring old world beauty to your home.
 It is usually applied to a naked copper interior.

 As with sinks built with other materials, copper sinks span a variety of installation or mounting styles.
 Some overlap between a kitchen and a bath, while some are unique styles to each room.
 Through our years of copper sink design, we have focused on developing sinks that are, not only beautiful, but easy to install and functional; that’s why we offer broad and inclusive mounting styles.

 - Drop-in – Whether a kitchen or a bath sink, a drop-in sink (sometimes called an overmount or self-rimmed) is designed to simply be dropped in to a pre-cut hole so the lip of the sink sits on top of the counter.
 This is typically the best choice for do-it-yourselfers, as it is a quick and easy way to update an existing kitchen or bath sink on a budget.

 - Undermount – Also available for both a kitchen or a bathroom, the undermount sink mounts below the countertop.
 Edgeless and flexible, this mounting style offers a high-end look with easier cleaning and more space on your bathroom countertop.